 The cemetery is open daily: 08:00 - 17:00.

 The location or design of this site, makes wheelchair access impossible.
 For further information regarding wheelchair access, please contact our Enquiries Section on telephone number 01628 507200.

-Hong Kong fell to the Japanese on Christmas Day 1941 following a brief but intense period of fighting.
+On the same morning as the attack on Pearl Harbor, Japanese Forces attacked the British Colony of Hong Kong.
+Following a brief but intense period of fighting the Hong Kong Garrison, which consisted of Indian, British and Canadian units was forced to surrender on Christmas Day 1941.
 During the Japanese occupation, Stanley jail and village were used as a prisoner of war and civilian internment camp and the cemetery, which had not been used for more than 70 years, was reopened for burials from the camp.
 After the war, the cemetery was extended on its northern side when graves were brought in from civilian burial grounds and isolated sites in the surrounding country.